 The programs on this page were chosen because they offer unique cultural experiences and a diverse representation of the issues that are currently at the heart of the study of sociology.
-While we suggest you look at these highlighted programs first, feel free to browse an online directory of study abroad programs.
 As the Department of Sociology works with Study Abroad, the specific program recommendations on this sheet may change, so check with your advisors for the latest updates.

 Iowa Regents Semester in Australia